 Open Camera is another Android camera app with excellent manual controls.
 If you want filters for social media, this isn’t the app for you.
 But if you want manual photography controls, it might be.

 The auto mode produces high-quality images, so you can point-and-shoot with great results.
-But you also get the manual controls for ISO, shutter speed, and
+But you also get the manual controls for ISO, shutter speed, and exposure compensation, among others.

 Open Camera has grid overlay options that help with composition.
 This is great for photographers wanting to improve in their craft.
 And when things get dark, there are noise reduction and dynamic range features to keep your images sharp.